-You can hold 50+ currencies in the Wise multi-currency account and exchange between them at no extra cost.
+You can hold over 40 currencies in the Wise multi-currency account and exchange between them at no extra cost.

 When you sign up for the multi-currency account, you also get the option to open local receiving accounts in 10 currencies USD, CAD, GBP, EUR, AUD, NZD, SGD (Singapore dollars), TRY (Turkish lira), RON (Romanian lei), and HUF (Hungarian Forint).

 These accounts come with an international IBAN and let you send and receive money like a local.

 You can receive your salary, set up direct debits, and use your Wise MasterCard debit card to spend in the currencies you hold (at shops, ATM withdrawals, online payments, etc.).

 There are no charges to open and hold an account, however, holding money above a certain limit attracts fees.

 Wise is not a bank and the money you hold in your account is not protected by government schemes.

 Learn more from our review of Wise multi currency account.